runners in the London Marathon, 2015 - raising their arms in relief

 There are, however, elements of our cultures which are historically damaged by centuries of violence and intergenerational trauma, and a more general backdrop of natural scarcity.
 There are also elements which seem very compelling, but I believe distract us from more critical issues.

-Western cultures are subtly influenced by Christian ideas of good and evil.
+Western cultures remain strongly influenced by Christian ideas of good and evil.
 Many accept that complex social issues are the result of evil conspiracies, or selfish motives, without needing actual evidence.
 Such beliefs are actually theological, and based on fears about humanity's original sin.
-This can also lead to focus on purely personal behaviour, linked to individual redemption – rather than the collective solutions we need.
+This can also lead to focus on purely personal behaviour, linked to individual redemption, with a backdrop of inevitable cultural decline – which distracts from the collective solutions we need.

 The West also has an uncomfortable love/hate relationship to capitalism.
-An old aristocratic disdain for grubby commerce persists in some parts of British culture, which I do not recognise in Asian or Islamic traditions.
-American culture, on the other hand, almost reveres 'free markets' with a religious fervour.
+An old aristocratic disdain for grubby commerce persists in some parts of British culture, which I do not recognise in Asian, Islamic, or early Quaker commercial traditions.
+Commerce once relied on honesty and relationships.
+American culture, on the other hand, reveres impersonal 'free markets' with a religious fervour.

 Capitalism has a history of terrible exploitation, but moral injury can obscure the material abundance it has also created.
 Not all wealth is based on the exploitation or suffering of others, while the labour theory of value is outdated.
 Automation alone shows how, in many ways, labour has become irrelevant, raising important but different concerns.